Zhz1997/maze-problem/README.md

 # maze-problem

-To run the program, download code folder then run index.html.
+To run the program, clone the repo to your local machine then run code/index.html.
 You should be able to see four input fields in your browser:
 1. M: number of columns
 1. N: number of rows